robwillup/mithrandir/docs/Languages_And_Frameworks/Go/Functions/2023-11-05@Go_Functions_Syntax.md

 }
 ```

-And like I mentioned it's possible to return more than one value:
+And as mentioned before it's possible to return more than one value:

 ```go
 func work(number int) (int, float64) {